itscodenation/curriculum-15-16/units/2-HTML1/sessions/1-BasicTags/README.md

 ## Before Class
 ###Teacher Preparation
-For this lesson it is preferred to write and run all html in a basic text editor (TextEdit or WordPad).
-If your classroom uses chromebooks then this can be completed in JS Bin.
+For this lesson, it is preferred for students to write and run all HTML in a basic text editor (TextEdit or WordPad).
+If your classroom uses Chromebooks, then this can be completed in JS Bin.

-* If using a Mac, make sure TextEdit preferences are set to plain text **NOT rich text.**
+* If using a Mac, make sure TextEdit preferences are set to plain text, **NOT rich text.**

 ### Objective